Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The National Museum in Managua is one of Nicaragua's principal tourist attractions and the city's best museum.
 The museum building sits imposing and attractive on the Plaza de Revolucion, where the ruined cathedral and a number of other important buildings stand.

-It houses a fascinating selection of artefacts and a number of displays about Central American history, ancient Central American civilisations, and the Columbus period.
+It houses a fascinating selection of artefacts and a number of displays about Central American history, ancient Central American civilisations, and the pre-Columbus period.
 The museum's nine rooms contain a selection of modern art.

 There are also informative exhibitions about the country's turbulent natural history, including information about the numerous Nicaraguan volcanoes and earthquakes that have devastated the country over the years.

 The museum staff are helpful, informative, and friendly, making it an ideal attraction for any visitor wanting to learn more about Nicaragua.
-If you don't read or speak Spanish, it is best to take a guided tour as there is not much information in English.
+If you don't read or speak Spanish, it is best to take a guided tour, as there is not much information in English.

 In fact, the tours are the best way to get to grips with all the information and bring it all to life, even if you do speak the language.
 Although the exhibits are not quite world class and there is certainly room for improvement, the National Museum is a fascinating place to spend a few hours.

-A good starting point for travellers exploring Nicaragua's mountainous regions, Matagalpa is the sixth largest city in Nicaragua and one of the most important commercial centres.
+A good starting point for travellers exploring Nicaragua's mountainous regions, Matagalpa is the fourth largest city in Nicaragua and one of the most important commercial centres.
 Sometimes called the 'Pearl of the North' or even the 'Land of Eternal Spring', Matagalpa is surrounded by beautiful valleys and steep hills.

 They are home to coffee and cattle farms, traditional Indian villages, volcanoes, and waterfalls.
 The city has a uniquely German culture due to settlers in the region, but most of the residents speak English.
 Despite its size, it feels more like a village with a distinct local character and sense of community.